Releasing new versions

 Look for the "Bump develop to next release version" commit sha1.

-You can do it either visually with gitk .decidim-version
+You can do it either visually with gitk .decidim-version or by blaming git blame .decidim-version.

 Here you have different options to see what happened from one revision to another: